In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

-Via this train station Claude Monet, then yet unknown painter commuted into Paris from Argenteuil, a rural province outside Paris where he lived with his family.
+Via this train station Claude Monet, then yet unknown painter commuted to Paris from Argenteuil, a rural province outside Paris where he lived with his family.
 Monet, a few years before showing his famous Impression, Sunset at the first Impressionist exhibition in 1874 was amazed by this symbol of modernity and industrialization.
 In 1877 he rented a studio near the Gare Saint Lazare.

 Monet faced harsh criticism, probably due to the fact that he showed the locomotives as the main subject, rather than as background elements.
-Four paintings in the set of twelve, show the large and distinctive cast iron spans that covered the platforms.
+Four paintings in the set of 12, show the large and distinctive cast iron spans that covered the platforms.
 However, the other paintings show the exterior, the yards, workers, tunnels, switches, sheds, and engines of the station.
 But what Monet has never shown is the grand hotel, lavish entrance or sculpture of the station’s impressive façade.
 It never interested him.

 In Interior View of the Gare Saint-Lazare, the Auteuil Line Monet renders the steam with a range of blues, pinks, violets, tans, greys, whites, blacks, and yellows.
 He also depicts the effect the steam and light has on the site – the large distant apartments, the Pont de l’Europe (a bridge that overlooked the train station), and the many locomotives – all of which peak through, and dematerialize into a thick industrial haze.

 In the 1870s also the other major Impressionists including Caillebotte, Pissarro, Renoir, Degas, Guillaumin, Raffaëlli, and even Manet – had shown a steady interest in the railroad as a subject within their paintings of modern of life.
 For example, the Pont de l’Europe was painted by Gustave Caillebotte and presented on the Third Impressionist exhibition as well.

-Monet is able to turn a normally dirty and gritty place into a peaceful and beautiful scene…You can hear the trains rumbling in, see the smoke billow up under the huge roofs…that is where painting is today…our artists have to find the poetry in train station, the way their fathers found the poetry in forests and rivers.”
+Monet is able to turn a normally dirty and gritty place into a peaceful and beautiful scene…You can hear the trains rumbling in, see the smoke billow up under the huge roofs…that is where painting is today…our artists have to find the poetry in train station, the way their fathers found the poetry in forests and rivers.